SkylineCommunications/dataminer-docs-connectors/connector/doc/Asentria_SiteBoss_410.md

 This page contains information about relay 1 and 2 outputs.
 It also allows you to send a pulse for a specific duration between 1 and 15 seconds.
 This pulse will always operate with the opposite value of the current state.
 For example, if the current state is opened and pulse duration is 5 seconds, a pulse with 5 seconds of closed state will be sent to the device.

 This page also contains the page buttons to all contact pages.
-Each contact page contains the following information: Name, Alarms Enabled/Disabled, Time threshold, Trap Repeat, Contact State, Contact Active Direction, Return to Normal Trap, and Contact Alarm Severity,
+Each contact page contains the following information: Name, Alarms Enabled/Disabled, Time threshold, Trap Repeat, Contact State, Contact Active Direction, Return to Normal Trap, Contact Alarm Severity and Alarm State.

 ### Alarms and Traps

-This page displays information obtained from trap processing and severity information obtained from other parameters in the device.
+This page displays information obtained from trap processing.

 It contains a table with a fixed number of rows (1 per type) and the following columns:

 - **Instance**: The origin of an alarm/trap, e.g. *Analog 1*, *Contact 5*, *Humidity*.
+- **Sensor Name**: The name assigned to the sensor.
-- **Time**: The time when the trap was received (or the start-up time in case the element is started for the first time).
+- **Time**: The time when the trap was received.
-- **Alarm Description**: A concatenated string containing the instance and severity.
-- **Severity**: The severity of the alarm (Normal, Warning, Minor, Major, Critical, Severe).
+- **Trap Description**: The description of the trap, e.g. *Active*/*Normal* for contact sensors, *Very Low*/*Low*/*High*/*Very High*/*Normal* for non-contact sensors.
 - **OID**: The OID of the trap.
-Can be empty when the element is just started.
-Can also be "Manually Cleared" if the Manual Clear button is pressed.
-- **Manual Clear:** A button to manually clear a trap.